 When speaking of the perfect geographical location for auroras, Reykjavik got lucky.
-Because it is so far up north, an 8-month period, late August to early April, offers a chance to see the Northern Lights.
+Because it is so far up north, visiting it during an 8-month winter period, from late August to early April, offers a chance to see the Northern Lights.

 That does not mean you are equally likely to see them no matter when you go.
 Your best shot at getting truly lucky is late September or March.
 Both of these months offer long enough nights for the skies to get pitch black.
 Plus, they have the highest likelihood of clear skies.
 Dark skies and no cloud coverage are the necessary combinations if you want your Northern Lights to hunt to go as planned.

-Although light pollution in Reykjavik is reduced down to a minimum, the effect is undeniably stronger when you get to see the Northern Lights surrounded by complete darkness.
-Your best shot are parks and other places with no nearby lights.
+What is the best place in Reykjavik to see the Northern Lights?
+Although light pollution in Reykjavik is reduced to a minimum, the effect is undeniably stronger when you get to see the Northern Lights surrounded by complete darkness.
+Your best shot to see the northern lights in Reykjavik are parks and other places with no nearby lights.
 Alternatively, here are some locations around Reykjavik you can drive to in 30 minutes or less and settle down for a spectacular show in the sky.

 Grótta lighthouse - located only 5 minutes in a car from downtown Reykjavik, this location is a go-to for numerous tourists and locals alike.
 If you don’t mind sharing your Northern Lights show with a group of other enthusiasts, don’t hesitate to visit this small lighthouse.
 Any photographer shouldn’t miss out on this location.
 The lighthouse combined with auroras will result in mind-blowing pictures.